issaadhi/myWebsite/README.md

 ![](portfolio.png)

-*Since I used Github as the hosting platform, contact form will not work properly Since PHP cannot be used is static hosting platforms like Github :(.
+* Since I used Github as the hosting platform, contact form will not work properly because PHP cannot be used is static hosting platforms like Github :(.